gabrys/napi.py/README.md

 ## prerequisites
 - Python 3.6 or later
-- `7z` available on PATH
+- `7z` executable available on PATH, can be installed on Debian-based distros with `sudo apt-get install p7zip-full`

 ## installation
-- `sudo pip install napi-py` for system wide installation
+- `pip install napi-py` for system wide installation

 ## usage as tool
 - `napi-py ~/Downloads/MyMovie.mp4`